ang-uio/Text-Mining/episodes/review.md

-### Practice and review with some basic exercises from the Natural Language Toolkit (NLKT)
+### Practice and review with some basic exercises from the Natural Language Toolkit (NLTK)

 First, import ```nltk.book```.
-Recall that this is a collection of texts you can practice your text mining on that accompanies the [NLKT textbook](https://www.nltk.org/book/).
+Recall that this is a collection of texts you can practice your text mining on that accompanies the [NLTK textbook](https://www.nltk.org/book/).
 This text collection is already wrapped with the ```Text``` class that supports a variety of exploration, e.g. concordancing, counting, and collocation discovery.

 ```python
 from nltk.book import *